Mimy09/HuntsMan/README.md

 | Space  | End Turn            |
 | ESC  | Quit            |

-<h2>UI</h2>

-<b>Console</b>
-* This displays any errors or logs that happen in game and will output them to a file called DebugLog.txt that is located in the data file next to the .exe

 <b>Attack</b>
 * This will outline enemys that are in range when hovering over the button.
 When clicked will activate the weapon and then you can select the enemy you want to attck